-So a short time later, (some think only a few days), Jesus died in her place on the cross totally fulfilling the requiremenets of the Law on her behalf.
+So, some think only a few days later, Jesus died in her place on the cross fulfilling the requirements of the Law on her behalf.

 The adulterous woman's sin was forgiven by Almighty God, never to be remembered again.
 (Complete forgiveness and eternal life with Him).
-What a wonderful plan and Saviour!
+What a wonderful plan and Savior!

-Jesus not only died for the sins of this woman, but for all who will seek His Plan of Salvation.
-Even to this day we can receive complete forgiveness and eternal life, because, like the adulterous woman, His death on the cross fulfilled the Law on our behalf.
+Jesus not only died for the sins of this woman.
+Anyone who will accept Him as their Savior can receive complete forgiveness and eternal life.
+Like the adulterous woman, His death on the cross fulfilled the Law for all who will Follow Him.

 Our sins, like those of the adulterous woman demand the death penalty, but, as in this beautiful song: